corpnewt/CPUFriendFriend/README.md

 ```

 Once completed, you will be presented with both SSDT and Kext versions of CPUFriendDataProvider data.
 Choose the method that you prefer, and add it along with CPUFriend.kext to CLOVER.

+## Credits

+- PMHeart and Acidanthera for creating and maintaining [CPUFriend](https://github.com/acidanthera/CPUFriend)